bme8901/go-wiki/README.md

 # go-wiki

-Personal exploration of Golang documentation for create web applications.
+Personal exploration of Golang documentation for creating web applications.